Mysticpasta1/Fastload/README.md

 441 Chunk loading is essentially a generator for your world that loads 21^2 chunks (or 10 chunk-render-distance), Why does 10 turn into 21?
 2 sides plus the one you are standing on, squared for 2 dimensions.

 # Short explanation:
-Fastload is a simple mod that reduces world loading time.
+Quick Boot is a fork of FastLoad which is a simple mod that reduces world loading time.
 This serves as an alternative to ksyxis and Forcecloseloadingscreen.

 # Required by:
 - Client